advanced-computer-lab-2023/Mern-overflow-Pharmacy/README.md

 - This software product is open source under the [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/) License.

-- The Stripe is licensed under the Apache License 2.0
+- Stripe is licensed under the Apache License 2.0

 <p align="right" title="Return to Table of Contents"> <a href="#table-of-contents">&#11014;</a></p>